melezhik/swat/README.md

 * you can't use module variables in a story which is not a swat_module

 One word about sharing state between upstream story and swat modules.
 As swat modules get executed in the same process as upstream story there is no magic about sharing data between upstream and downstream stories.
-The straitforward way to share state is to use global variables :
+The straightforward way to share state is to use global variables :

     # upstream story hook:
     our $state = [ 'this is upstream story' ]

     # downstream story hook:
     push our @$state, 'I was here'

 Of course more proper approaches for state sharing could be used as singeltones or something else.

 ## Swat variables accessors